 “…become as I am, for I also have become as you are…” Paul uses himself as a model of grace.
 This isn’t boasting.
 He has already argued that he was a persecutor of the church, and God changed his life.
 For Paul to not use himself as a model of grace would be to discount God’s work in his life.

 (4:14) “And that which was a trial to you in my bodily condition you did not despise or loathe, but you received me as an angel of God, as Christ Jesus Himself.”
 Paul is reminding them of their former relationship.
-They overlooked his physical illness or deformity.
-Paul’s physical condition must have been embarrassing or gross to look at.
-Yet the Galatians were willing to look at the message—not the man.
+They overlooked his physical illness and appearance.
+Paul’s physical condition must have been embarrassing or even gross to look at.
+Yet the Galatians saw through this to see the message—not the man.

 (4:15) “Where then is that sense of blessing you had?
 For I bear you witness that, if possible, you would have plucked out your eyes and given them to me.”
 By asking them where their “blessing” went, Paul could be harkening back to the discussion about “blessing” and “cursing” in Galatians 3.
 Because they went under law, they lost their sense of “blessing.”

 (4:16) “So have I become your enemy by telling you the truth?”
 Sometimes, in Christian friendships, we have to be willing to tell the truth at the risk of the friendship.
-He was in danger of losing them as friends for his commitment to the truth.
+Paul was in danger of losing these people as friends due to his commitment to the truth.
 This further supports that Paul was not a “man pleaser” (Gal.
 1:10).

 (4:18) “But it is good always to be eagerly sought in a commendable manner, and not only when I am present with you.”
 Military leader Christopher Kolenda argues that a “disciplined group” will do the right thing—even when no leaders are around.

 (4:20) “…I could wish to be present with you now and to change my tone, for I am perplexed about you.”
 Paul was deeply distraught over the spiritual lives of these believers.
-He realizes that his “tone” was harsh.
-He would rather talk with them face-to-face.
+He realizes that his “tone” was harsh, and he would rather talk with them face-to-face.